Biden gives Pope a sentimental challenge coin: 'The next time I see you, if you don't have it you have to buy the drinks' - KESQ

 Francis quipped that “Irish people love whiskey.”

-The President also gave Francis a hand-woven vestment from the 1930s that came from Biden’s Washington, DC, parish, Holy Trinity Church.
+The President also gave Francis a handwoven vestment from the 1930s that came from the archival collection of Biden’s Washington, DC, parish, Holy Trinity Church.

+The garment is a “handwoven fiddleback chasuble” that “was commissioned by Gammarelli of Rome in 1930 and has since been utilized by the Society of Jesus in the United States,” according to a White House official.
+The chasuble was framed by artisans in Washington, DC, with “naturally fallen wood from the White House grounds” and historic marble reclaimed from the original pulpit of the church.

-The Jesuit church, established in the late 1700s, was also attended by President John F. Kennedy.
+The Jesuit church in Washington’s Georgetown neighborhood was established in the late 1700s, was also attended by President John F. Kennedy and visited by President Abraham Lincoln.

+A donation of winter clothing will be made by the White House to charities in the name of the Holy Father to commemorate the World Day of the Poor next month, the White House official said.

 The Pope’s gifts to the President included a ceramic tile with an etched design, as well as his recent writings.